donivanjames/BNSv1-2/README.md

 **Mobile Design**
 - Mobile game is pinned to top of screen
 - Mobile background is solid color
+- Game is now resized when phone is turned

 **Bug Fixes**
 - Big fix: game was treating being off screen as lag and shooting the player forwards when returning to screen (should prevent cheating)